 Bolt is an unbelievable talent and set the world record despite his diet.
 My point is genetics and other systemic variables do play a major role in one’s ability to achieve one’s goals.
 We all have our systemic limitations but our goal should be to find an optimal lifestyle that improves our Quality of Life (QoL.)

 Let me get on my soapbox now.
 Homo sapiens are a well adopted bunch.
-We are generalists when it comes to our food but some of our cousins (Pandas, Gorillas, Anteaters (look at Michael Jordan’s tongue)) have specialist (restrictive) diets.
+We are generalists when it comes to our food but some of our distant relatives (Pandas, Gorillas, Anteaters (look at Michael Jordan’s tongue)) have specialist (restrictive) diets.
 We can survive/thrive on plants, fruits, bugs, nuts, fish, milk, and meat.
 This ability (among others) turned out to be a huge advantage for our species and helped us become supreme commanders of the universe.
 You don’t believe me?
 Just look at what happened to Pandas in the wild.
 They specialized in eating bamboos, exclusively bamboos mind you.
 But humans had other plans and in a matter of few decades we almost wiped Giant Pandas out of existence and put them on the endangered list.
 Fortunately for Pandas they are cute and cuddly.
 Thanks to their good looks and a few good people’s intervention we upgraded Giant Panda’s status to “Vulnerable list” from “Endangered list” last year.
-It’s all better now.
-Phew!
-That is what happens to diet specialists if they don’t take our permission.
-You thought I was kidding when I said humans are the supreme commanders of the Universe earlier.
-Ok back to humans.

 In summary, we used to eat all kinds of stuff and used to be masters at managing feasts and fasts.
 Our bodies evolved storing fat during feasts and burning fat during fasts.
-This is a very important point to internalize.
 We moved from eating diversified and complex foods with frequent feast and fast cycles to highly standardized, simplified and processed foods with predetermined feeding cycles.

 You may be thinking, enough already, I get it.
 Well, I am belaboring this point for two reasons: